 Most of you will probably have little or no experience of giving presentations.
-Fear not, there is plenty of advice available: try searching the library catalogues or the world-wideweb with the keywords "presentation skills".
+Fear not, there is plenty of advice available: try searching the library catalogues or the world-wide-web with the keywords "presentation skills".
 Few specific suggestions are:

-Be brief: you only have a limited amount of time, so make your presentation focused and to the point; however you must also...

-Be clear: and bear in mind that you necessarily understand what you are talking about far better than the audience - so take them through the material nice and carefully.

-Be structured: a good idea is to follow the "tell 3 times" rule.
-When explaining something to an audience you should:

-- 1. tell them what you intend to explain (Introduction) - 2. tell it to them (Content) - 3. tell them what you have just told them (Summary)
+- Be brief: you only have a limited amount of time, so make your presentation focused and to the point; however you must also... - Be clear: and bear in mind that you necessarily understand what you are talking about far better than the audience so take them through the material nice and carefully. - Be structured: a good idea is to follow the "tell 3 times" rule.
+When explaining something to an audience you should: - 1. tell them what you intend to explain (Introduction) - 2. tell it to them (Content) - 3. tell them what you have just told them (Summary)

-You should make good use of equipment (such as OHPs and blackboards).
-Having legible OHP slides prepared beforehand saves time and gives your presentation a structure to work from.
-OHP slides should be brief and to the point: as a rule of thumb, expect each slide to have 3-6 bullet points of 4-8 words each, and no more.
 While you may have little experience of giving presentations, you do have substantial experience of attending presentations (e.g., lectures).
-Think about your experiences on SEOC and other courses of lectures, overhead slides and handouts.
+Think about your experiences on SEOC and other courses - of lectures, overhead slides and handouts.
 Think about not only examples of good practice (things to emulate), but also of bad practice (things to avoid).
 Above all, remember that your fellow tutees are all in the same position.
 So do try and learn from those who give particularly good presentations, and do try to give positive criticism to those whose presentations are not so clear.

-You may want to prepare handouts for your audience to examine and take away: these might include UML diagrams; more detailed written explanations; and lists of issues/questions you wish to resolve.
+You will need to prepare handouts for your audience to examine and take away: these might include UML diagrams; more detailed written explanations; and lists of issues/questions you wish to resolve.